 Hill College facilities are designed for the use of college students and employees.
-Therefore, children under the age of 18 who are not students of the college are prohibited from college facilities, unless they directly have business with the college.
-The college realizes that in some situations it may be necessary for under age children to be present on campus to accommodate college student(s) attendance.
-In these situations, the student must obtain permission from the Student Services Office to allow the under age child/children on campus while the student is attending classes.
+Therefore, children under the age of 18 who are not students at the college are prohibited from college facilities unless they directly have business with the college.
+The college realizes that in some situations it may be necessary for underage children to be present on campus to accommodate college student(s) attendance.
+In these situations, the student must obtain permission from the Student Services Office to allow the underage child/children on campus while the student is attending classes.